jmMeessen/blog-the-captains-shack/content/post/refactoringAnsible.md

 **[TL;DR]**

-Ansible roles is a very useful concept to turn features on or off.
+Ansible roles are powerful to turn features on or off.
 But it must also done with the site's master Docker-compose.
 This article describes the script's refactoring to achieve this goal.

 ***